World Diabetic Foot Day in 2021

 A change of pace is required and the global community needs to assume responsibility for this challenging situation, which involves more than 100 million people around the world.
 To succeed in this multi-faceted task, stakeholders must have open dialogue about improvements in diagnostic techniques, interventions in the treatment of foot ulcers and the management of the care process.
 To facilitate diabetic foot prevention and the treatment of patients with complications, we need to look at the diabetic foot through an interdisciplinary lens.
 This need motivated the former EWMA president, Jan Apelqvist, the EWMA president, Alberto Piaggesi, and the chair of the International working group on the Diabetic Foot (IWGDF), Nicolaas C. Schaper to reach out to other associations in the field and propose a common initiative on diabetic foot management for 2020.

-- World Diabetic Foot Day will take place during the EWMA 2020 Conference in London on 20 November 2020.
+- World Diabetic Foot Day will take place during the EWMA 2021 Conference in Paris on 15 April 2021.

 - The objective of the World Diabetic Foot Day is to look into what has been achieved so far within the management of the diabetic foot and what still has to be done in order to make a difference in further reducing the number of amputations and possibly preventing any foot complications.